-All of this part of the document, consisting of the following text and Schedule H5 constitutes Amendment No. 31 to the Official Plan for the Town of Halton Hills.
-Appendix A contains additional information that supports the policies of this Plan.
+All of this part of the document, consisting of the following text and Schedule H5 constitutes Amendment No. 31A and 31B to the Official Plan for the Town of Halton Hills.
+The appendices contain additional information that supports the policies of this Plan but do not form an operative part of the Plan.